 - 1. Traditions are usually long living, but sometimes they are broken.
 Why or how are they broken?
 Brainstorm possible situations with the whole class. - 2a.

-Read the factfile.
-Listen to the conversation between a BBC spokesperson1 and a BBC programme producer and Tony Evans, head of the Olney pancake committee (parts A-E).
-Do the tasks.
+Read the fact file and the tasks (A-E).
+Listen to the conversations between a BBC spokesperson1, a programme producer, a show presenter, and Tony Evans, head of the Olney pancake committee, part by part.
+Pause to do the tasks.